rcarmo/azure-docker-swarm-cluster/README.md

 The [Docker][d] way of achieving cluster self-provisioning relies on service-specific containers baked into their cloud images (and does not seem to allow for dynamically adding or removing nodes), so the approach in this repo is not canon - but it might be more interesting (and easier to expand upon) for people learning how to use [Docker][d] Swarm.

-Also keep in mind that the load-balancer configuration does _not_ include TCP port probing or proactive failure detection.
+Also, keep in mind that the load-balancer configuration does _not_ include TCP port probing or proactive failure detection.

 [d]: http://docker.com
 [p]: http://python.org